Shadowgar/Scheduling-ai/task.md

 - Frontend, backend, and database now communicate correctly inside Docker.

 ## Discovered Tasks
+- 2025-04-12: Created backend/utils/llamaindex_faiss.py module and stubbed /api/policies/search endpoint for LlamaIndex + FAISS integration.
+- 2025-04-12: Migrating from LightRAG/pgvector/BGE to LlamaIndex + FAISS + Ollama embeddings for all policy/document RAG and search.
+LightRAG tasks deprecated.
+- 2025-04-12: FAISS index and metadata are now persisted to disk and loaded automatically on backend startup for robust, production-ready search.
 *This section will be populated as new requirements or tasks are discovered during development.*
+- 2025-04-12: [x] Fix backend PDF extraction and FAISS ingestion errors.
+Investigate and resolve `ModuleNotFoundError: No module named 'pdfplumber'` and `ModuleNotFoundError: No module named 'backend'` in backend Docker environment.
+Ensure all dependencies are installed and Python path is correctly set for package imports.
+- 2025-04-12: [x] Fix FAISS ingestion error (`No module named 'faiss'`) by updating backend Dockerfile to install system dependencies (`g++`, `libopenblas-dev`, `wget`) before pip install.
+Confirmed faiss-cpu is now importable in the backend container.

+- 2025-04-12: Fix backend PDF extraction and FAISS ingestion errors.
+Investigate and resolve `ModuleNotFoundError: No module named 'pdfplumber'` and `ModuleNotFoundError: No module named 'backend'` in backend Docker environment.
+Ensure all dependencies are installed and Python path is correctly set for package imports.

+---

+### Completed Tasks

+- [x] Enable Ollama Python client support in lightrag/lightrag/llm/ollama.py (uncomment import, implement functions, add to requirements.txt) — 2025-04-12

 - [ ] Need to define specific policy types and priority rules
 - [ ] Consider seasonal scheduling patterns and special events